Keylem/Easy-OpenCV4-for-RPI/README.md

 3-Next, we will update pip so we can install OpenCV without compiling anything. type "wget https://bootstrap.pypa.io/get-pip.py" to get the update and "sudo python3 get-pip.py" to install the update.

+4-Type:

+pip3 install opencv-contrib-python

-4-And the last thing we'll do is to tell raspberry pi that this library exists.
+5-And the last thing we'll do is to tell raspberry pi that this library exists.
 This step is very important and if you don't do, it can't find "__init__" file of this library and give an error. to do that on your "home" directory edit .bashrc file.
 type:

 sudo nano .bashrc